This article shows through a 10 minutes video how to implement Hyper-V replication automatic failover and load balancing of VMs.

 The solution requires no shared disk and no special Windows configuration.
 Only 2 Windows 2012 R2 servers or 2 Windows 8.1 machines (both contain Hyper-V) are necessary.
 The SafeKit software is installed on both of them.

 This solution is a customization of a SafeKit mirror module for a Hyper-V VM.
-The same architecture can be applied to an application like Micorsoft SQL Server or Oracle or other applications with file replication at byte level and application failover in a mirror cluster.
-Note that by combining high availability at the application level and at the VM level, it is possible to implement Hyper-V synchronous replication and automatic failover between 3 servers.
+The same architecture can be applied to an application like Microsoft SQL Server or Oracle or other applications with file replication at byte level and application failover in a mirror cluster.

 If you want to implement this demonstration of Hyper-V replication automatic failover and load balancing of VMs, read this article: step-by-step implementation of a Hyper-V cluster 2012 r2 with replication, automatic failover and load balancing.